Impact123/CallAdmin/README.md

 # CallAdmin
-CallAdmin is an multilingual system to allow inGame reports for HL2-Games and Mods.
+CallAdmin is an multilingual, modular and extendable system to allow inGame reports for HL2-Games and Mods.

 The system is based on 3 parts.
-* An sourcemod-plugin to report players inGame
+* An extendable sourcemod-plugin to report players inGame
 * [An Desktopclient](https://github.com/popoklopsi/CallAdmin-Client) to notify admins  when a new report was made
-* An webscript to fetch data from the database for the client
+* An webscript to interact with data from the database for the client

 ## Installation #Plugin